Amazon manager shot dead in Delhi’s Bhajanpura

 Another investigator, who asked not to be named, said that they have strong clues about the identities of some of the suspects and their association with a local criminal gang is being checked.
 “We also have a small CCTV clip of the murder that is helping us in the probe,” said the investigator.

-On Tuesday, Gill had returned home from work and stepped out at around XXX for a motorcycle ride with Singh, who runs a food joint.
+On Tuesday, Gill had returned home from work and stepped out for a motorcycle ride with Singh, who runs a food joint.
 Gill was to return in a few minutes, according to his mother, Swarn Kaur.

 The alleged confrontation leading to the murder happened about 500 metres from their home, according to his uncle Bobby Gill, who was quoting eyewitnesses near the spot.
 “It was a narrow lane where two men riding a motorcycle hit Harpreet’s motorcycle and sped away.
 Instead of apologising, they uttered some abuses while fleeing.
 Harpreet and Singh pursued them and asked them to apologise,” said Bobby Gill.